-You should not always wait for Google to let you know if links are low quality.
+You should not always wait for Google to let you know if links are of low quality.
 They don’t do any good.
-If you think some links may not be as good as you would want your links to be, you can take an extra effort before Google reports to get them out.
+If you think some links may not be as useful as you would want your links to be, you can take an extra effort before Google reports to get them out.

 5. Domain Age is a Factor of Domain Authority

 You cannot have a high domain authority on a new domain right away.
 It will take time, and you need to have patience.

 I will add the famous quote by Warren Buffett: